Extremal Bounds for Bootstrap Percolation in the Hypercube: Introduction

 and

 established in~\cite{Pete} and~\cite{conj}, respectively.

-An important motivation for Conjecture~\ref{theConj} stems from its potential applications in a probabilistic setting.
+Some motivation for Conjecture~\ref{theConj} stems from its connection to problems of a probabilistic nature.
 The most well studied problem in bootstrap percolation is to estimate the \emph{critical probability} at which a randomly generated set of vertices in a graph $G$ becomes likely to percolate.
 To be more precise, for $p\in [0,1]$, suppose that $A_0^p$ is a subset of $V(G)$ obtained by including each vertex randomly with probability $p$ independently of all other vertices and define

 The problem of estimating $p_c\left([n]^d,r\right)$ for fixed $d$ and $r$ and $n\to\infty$ was first considered by Aizenman and Lebowitz~\cite{Aiz} and subsequently studied in~\cite{3Dim,Cerf,Cerf2,sharper,Holroyd}.
 This rewarding line of research culminated in a paper of Balogh, Bollob{\'a}s, Duminil-Copin and Morris~\cite{sharp} in which $p_c\left([n]^d,r\right)$ is determined asymptotically for all fixed values of $d$ and $2\leq r\leq d$.